+The project was inspired by the remarkable melodic and timbral variety present in the songs of the Eurasian Blackbird.
+Blackbirds are found in urban areas as well as forests.
+A sustained encounter with these distinctive songs can leave the indelible impression of having experienced the indigenous artifacts of a non-human culture.
 Adult males sing in the spring to establish territory for breeding, and an individual will typically choose an elevated perch that oversees the territory he is claiming.
 This singing may even be competitive; males can sometimes be observed listening to, and singing in response to one another at a distance.
 Presumably females choose their partners with melismatic virtuosity and soloistic inventiveness as key criteria.

-"Bird" is dedicated to the memory of Regina Verhagen.
+Bird is dedicated to the memory of Regina Verhagen.